-This plugin will generate a special XML sitemap which will help search engines like Google, Bing, Yahoo and Ask.com to better index your blog.
-With such a sitemap, it’s much easier for the crawlers to see the complete structure of your site and retrieve it more efficiently.
 The plugin supports all kinds of WordPress generated pages as well as custom URLs.
 Additionally it notifies all major search engines every time you create a post about the new content.

-Supported since over 9 years and rated as the best WordPress plugin, it will do exactly what it’s supposed to do – providing a complete XML sitemap for search engines.
-It will not break your site, slow it down or annoy you.
-Guaranteed!
+Supported for more than a decade and rated among the best, it will do exactly what it’s supposed to do – providing a complete XML sitemap for search engines!

 The plugin comes with various translations, please refer to the WordPress Codex for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all definitions and may be used with a gettext editor like Poedit (Windows).

 - Install the plugin like you always install plugins, either by uploading it via FTP or by using the “Add Plugin” function of WordPress.

 - Activate the plugin on the plugin administration page

 - If you want: Open the plugin configuration page, which is located under Settings -> XML-Sitemap and customize settings like priorities and change frequencies.

 - The plugin will automatically update your sitemap if you publish new content, so there is nothing more to do 🙂

 How do I generate a sitemap for my website?